 One Icelandic tour guide took his clothes off and had his nude photos taken by the volcano.

-If you want to visit this volcano do dress warmly and in woollen clothes beneath your parka.
-Wear a hat, scarf and gloves.
-Good hiking shoes are necessary and when the path is icy crampons are needed.
-It is also good to bring walking sticks and suitable protective clothes in your backpack.
-Wet tissues and a sealable bag is necessary as there is of course no toilet on site.
+If you want to visit this volcano, dress warmly and in woollen clothes beneath your parka.
+Wear a hat, scarf, and gloves.
+Good hiking shoes are essential; when the path is icy, crampons are required.

-The police and rescue teams are shocked to see how much trash some people leave behind in nature and even alcohol bottles are left behind, meaning that some people are drinking by the lava flow.
+The police and rescue teams are shocked to see how much trash some people leave behind in nature, and even alcohol bottles are left behind, meaning that some people are drinking by the lava flow.

 The volcanic eruption

-Stay at a safe distance from the volcano and zoom in on it.
-And stay away from the edge of the lava, there is molten lava beneath it and the edge of the lava can break resulting in the lava flooding from under it at a considerable speed, one of our geologists said.
-We for sure don't want people to get hurt by the volcano.
+And stay away from the edge of the lava.
+There is molten lava beneath it, and the edge can break, resulting in the lava flooding out at considerable speed, one of our geologists said.
+We certainly don't want people to be injured by the volcano.

 The volcanic eruption